 Student will be allowed to participate in our services in-person, remotely, or through a combination of the two (hybrid learning).

 Absolutely!
 Students can change their wishes at any time.
 If students begin remotely and change to in-person or hybrid learning, they will need to follow all policies relevant to in-person learning (please see below).
 If students chooses to change from in-person learning to hybrid or remote learning, we will ensure those students have access to everything necessary at home for their preparation.

 To ensure all instructors are fully prepared for each appointment, 24 hours of notice is required to change appointments from one learning option to another.

 to ensure we are providing as safe an environment as possible for our students and team.
 All students and instructors will be required to wear masks while inside our offices, and instructors will maintain six feet of distance from students while teaching.
 All classrooms will have air purification systems and be sanitized frequently.

-Since infection is still possible after vaccination, we feel these precautions are indeed necessary.
+Since break-through infections are still possible after vaccination, we feel these precautions are indeed necessary.